ChangParkDev/hotel-project-chang/readme.md

 4. Feel free to modify and customize the code to fit your requirements or use it as a learning resource for HTML and CSS development.
 <br>
 <br>
-## Contributor
+## Contributor <br>
-Chang Hee Park: Project Creator and Developer
+- Chang Hee Park: Project Creator and Developer